 If an afternoon drive is not what you are after, you can relax in the private thatched viewing deck overlooking the water hole.
 From this private elevated setting you can view the arrival and movement of a wide variety of game, quenching their thirst in the pan.
 Some of the sightings may include Kudu, Impala, huge numbers of Elephant, Giraffes, Roan Antelope, Steenbuck and Buffalo.
 You might also spot the Ghoha pride of Lions that roam mainly between the lodge and this waterhole, as well as Spotted and Brown Hyena.

-Chobe National park is a essential destination while on safari in Botswana.
-The Chobe floodplains and Chobe River provide a sensitive ecosystem where the wildlife of Botswana concentrate during the dry season.
-It is not uncommon to see between 500 and 5000 Elephants on these floodplains at one time.
-The highlight of a visit to Chobe National Park is the combination of wildlife, Birdlife and reptiles along the banks of the Chobe River.
-This is a photographers dream.
+Chobe National Park features one of the largest concentrations of game in all of Africa.
+Located in Northern Botswana, it was the country's first National Park and is now the third largest in size and most biologically diverse.
+For these reasons, Chobe is an essential bucket list destination, while on safari in Botswana.
+The Chobe floodplains and Chobe River provide a sensitive ecosystem, where the wildlife concentrate during the dry season.
+It is not uncommon to see between 500 and 5,000 elephants on these floodplains at one time!
+Between the combination of wildlife, bird life and reptiles that are scattered along the banks of the Chobe River, this National Park is a photographer's dream.